ricosjp/monolish/doc/data_type.md

 - `col_ind` is an array of length # of nonzeros, which stores the column numbers of the nonzero elements stored in the array value.
 - `row_ptr` is an array of length # of row + 1, which stores the starting points of the rows of the arrays value and index.

+CRS records the data structure as a hash value, so that the structure can be checked quickly during computation.

+In case of direct manipulation of an array with CRS format, it can be recalculated using monolish::matrix::CRS.compute_hash() function.

 ![](./img/CRS.png)